The tropical $n$-gonal construction: Graphs and the tropical n -gonal construction

 \end{definition}

-For a generic degree $4$ harmonic morphism $p:P\to K$, we can invert the tropical trigonal construction.
+We now invert the tropical trigonal construction for a generic degree $4$ harmonic morphism.

-\begin{definition}[The tropical Recillas construction] Let $p:P\to K$ be a generic degree $4$ harmonic morphism.
-The \emph{Recillas construction} associated to $p:P\to K$ is a tower $\tG\to G\to K$ of harmonic morphisms of degrees $2$ and $3$, where $\tG\to G$ is free, constructed as follows.
+\begin{definition} Let $p:P\to K$ be a generic degree $4$ harmonic morphism.
+The \emph{Recillas construction} associated to $p:P\to K$ is a tower consisting of a free double cover $\pi:\tG\to G$ and a harmonic morphism $f:G\to K$ of degree $3$, defined as follows.
+The points of $\tG$ over a given point $x \in K$ are unordered pairs of points of $P$ lying in the same fiber of $p$: